ASCOMInitiative/alpyca/README.md

-# AlpycaClient
+# alpaca-client

-Python client interface for [ASCOM Alpaca](https://ascom-standards.org/Developer/Alpaca.htm)
+## Python 3.6+ client interface for all [ASCOM Alpaca](https://ascom-standards.org/Developer/Alpaca.htm) universal interfaces.

+Inspired by [EthanChappel/Alpyca](https://github.com/EthanChappel/Alpyca).
+When this releases as **alpyca-client** Ethan's original **alpyca** package on PyPi will redirect to this client package.

-Derived and modernized from [Ethan/Chappel/Alpyca](https://github.com/EthanChappel/Alpyca).
-Interfaces and member casing corrected, refactored to class per module, additonal classes added, discovery, return of native types rather than strings, and more.
+**Progress:** Interfaces and member casing corrected, refactored to class per module, return of native types, and more.
+All remaining ASCOM device classes added and implemented, management interface and discovery added and implemented.

+_[10-April-2022]_ Just wrapping up the PyTest unit tests.
+Still remining is a total review of the docstrings for input to Sphinx as well as Intellisense popup help, production of documentation, and Poetry-created PyPi package.

 Much work left to be completed, and this yet to be written!